Encounter God’s Merciful Love this Lent

-As we enter the Season of Lent during this Jubilee Year, our parish seeks to plant seeds of hope and transformation through our prayer, fasting, and almsgiving as a community.
+As we enter the Season of Lent, our parish seeks to encounter God’s merciful love through our prayer, fasting, and almsgiving as a community, so we may prepare for the great celebration of Easter.

-What could it look like approach the celebration of Easter with hearts ready to receive God’s abundant mercy, love, peace, and joy?
+What could it look like approach the celebration of Easter with hearts ready to encounter God’s abundant mercy, love, peace, and joy?

 Imagine – a community of faith recommitted to prayer, solidarity, and service – being transformed ourselves so that we can transform the world through our faith in action – growing in loving relationship with Jesus, who empowers us to love our neighbour.